66quentin/nash/README.txt

-Algorithm written by Quentin Guardia (quentin.guardia@protonmail.com)
+Algorithm written by QG (quentin.guardia@protonmail.com)

 To compute mixed and pure Nash equilibria from a bimatrix in a file: python nash.py file.txt